jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 * Use standard linear regression for assays with 80% of samples above the lower detection limit.
 * Dichotomize proteins with more than 20% of samples below the lower detection limit and code values below the detection limit as 0 and those above as 1.
 * Rank-based inverse normal transformation, e.g., invnormal function from https://github.com/jinghuazhao/R/tree/master/gap

+### Proteins

+The Olink INFlammation panel of 92 proteins.

 ### SNPs